sherlock-protocol/sherlock-v2-docs/.report/examples/perpetual-118.md

 -

 ### External pre-conditions
-The USDC/USDT price to be other than $1
+The USDC/USDT price to be less than $1

 ### Attack Path:
 1. The attacker calls [`withdraw`] during USDC/USDT 30% de-peg, but their collateral is still valued as there's no de-peg (100% instead of 70%).